auto-pts/auto-pts/README.md

 **Recover autoptsclient after exception**

-Recovery of autoptsclient is triggered after python exception or test case result other than PASS, INCONC or FAIL.
-It sends recovery request to autoptsserver, so server has to run in recovery mode too.
+Recovery of autoptsclient can be enabled with --recovery option and is triggered after python exception or test case result other than PASS, INCONC or FAIL.
+Then it sends recovery request to autoptsserver, restarting and reinitializing PTSes.

     $ python ./autoptsclient-zephyr.py zephyr-master -t COM3 -b nrf52 --recovery